sfigg/commercialization-public/docset/customize/unattend/networking-mpssvc-svc.md

 # Networking-MPSSVC-Svc

-The Networking-MPSSVC-Svc component is part of Windows® Firewall, which protects computers by preventing unauthorized users from gaining access through the Internet or a network.
+The Networking-MPSSVC-Svc component is part of Windows Firewall, which protects computers by preventing unauthorized users from gaining access through the Internet or a network.

 ## In This Section